What Is Impostor Syndrome?

-- “I’ve had some training in this area, but my colleague is better than me at this.”
+- “I’ve had some training in this area, but my colleague is better at this than me.”

-Those with impostor syndrome also tend to behave a little differently.
+Those with impostor syndrome also tend to behave a little differently than everyone else.
 They tend to not advocate for themselves, hold themselves back in career advancement, or have a pattern of missed opportunities.
 Frequently, people with impostor syndrome will experience burnout and may also feel anxious, unmotivated, down, or stressed.

 What Can I Do to Address My Impostor Syndrome?

 Identify and challenge unhelpful thoughts or cognitive distortions.